aidadatahub/aidadatahub.github.io/data-science-platform/index.md

 title: Data Science Platform
 description: A home for your research.
 ---
 Our data science platform offers a home for your research.
-Our customers include researchers, industry, caregivers and user communitites of national significance.
+Our customers include researchers, industry, caregivers and user communities of national significance.

 <!--FIXME maybe all these services should be broken out to separate pages? -->